« Luke 3:7-14 | Main | Luke 3:23-38 »

 3:21.
 Before John was arrested, while John was still baptizing, Jesus also was baptized.
 The other gospel accounts go into greater detail about this event (cf. Matt 3:13-17; Mark 1:9-11; John 1:29-34).
 Nevertheless, the context here raises a key issue: Why did Jesus need to get baptized?
 The baptism of John was a baptism of repentance (cf. 3:3).
 It was a baptism for people who had sin to turn from.
 Luke doesn’t reveal it here, but later New Testament writers explain that Jesus never sinned (2 Cor 5:21; Heb 4:15).

 The solution is twofold.
 First, the baptism was more than just a baptism of repentance.
 It was also a symbolic way of showing that the one being baptized was dying to corrupt Judaism, and was being raised to new life in covenant faithfulness to God.
 This was certainly what Jesus was about.
-Much of His teaching and miracles were directed at the corruption within Judaism, and how He was introducing a new way of maintaining fellowship with God.
+Much of His teaching and miracles were directed at the corruption within Judaism, and how He was introducing a new way of maintaining fellowship with God (cf. Barclay 1975:37; cf. Pentecost 1981:94).
 His baptism revealed that He was not there to support First Century Temple Judaism, but following the example of John, was leading people out of Judaism and into a new way of living with God and with each other.

 Secondly, though Jesus never sinned, His baptism helped Him associate with a sinful nation.
-This foreshadows His ultimate association when He dies on the cross for the sins of the whole world.
+This foreshadows His ultimate identification with sinful humanity when He dies on the cross for the sins of the whole world (Pentecost 1981:94).

 While the other gospel accounts go into greater detail about the baptism of Jesus, only Luke writes that Jesus prayed.
 Luke writes more about Jesus praying than the other Gospel writers, which reveals a key to His power and effectiveness in ministry.
+When Luke shows someone praying, it is nearly always right before something significant happens (Evans 2003:80).
 In this case, when He prayed, the heaven was opened.
 It is uncertain how Luke intends this phrase to be understood.
 Did clouds roll back like a scroll?
 Most likely, the term is simply a figure of speech for “receiving an answer from God” (cf. Ezek 1:1).

 3:22.
-God answered the prayer of Jesus by sending the Holy Spirit.
+God answered the prayer of Jesus by sending the Holy Spirit to anoint Jesus (cf. 4:18).
 As with prayer, the Holy Spirit is a prominent theme in Luke’s writings, and another key to the power and effectiveness of Jesus.
 Luke records that when the Spirit came upon Jesus, He descended in bodily form like a dove.
-Though this may be a figure of speech indicating that the Spirit descended as a dove would, and not actually in the form of a dove, the most straightforward explanation is that the Holy Spirit descended in the form of a dove.
-He descends onto Jesus before He begins His ministry, showing that the Holy Spirit provides empowerment to Jesus for His ministry.
+This is most likely a figure of speech indicating that the Spirit descended in the same manner as a dove would, but not actually in the form of a dove (Bock 1994:338).
+Nevertheless, in whatever form the Spirit descended (was it light in the form of a man?), was for all to see (Evans 2003:81).
+The Spirit descends onto Jesus before He begins His ministry, showing that the Holy Spirit provides empowerment to Jesus for His ministry.